sunnyly2016/BadCustomerDetector/README.md

 2. outlier_detector()

-This is the actual outlier detection function , it takes the results of the clustering.
+This is the actual outlier detection function , it takes the results of the clustering as the input.

 3. calculate_WSS()